jpmcclain/code_challenge/README.md

 after the installs you can simply type `npm run start` and this will start both ther server layer & the client layer.
 Now you are good to go.

 #
-I provided t1o documents two CSV documents to start with
+I provided two documents two CSV documents to start with